lennox-codes/ChatbotStart/README.md

 ## Marking

-basic order for an item in a zip (65%)
+- Basic order for an item in a zip (65%)
-2nd or 3rd item (up to 10%)
+- 2nd or 3rd item (up to 10%)
-up-sell item other than drinks (up to 10%) estimated price or ability for someone in the store to see the orders with their phone (up to 15%)
+- Up-sell item other than drinks (up to 10%)
+- Estimated price or ability for someone in the store to see the orders with their phone (up to 15%)

 ## What I added

-pizza and steak menu items
+- Pizza and steak menu items
-upsell of dessert for steak order
+- Upsell of dessert for steak order
-Instantiation of new Orders
+- Ability to perform instantiation of new order/menu items
-Feature to select menu item of choice
+- Feature to select menu item of choice
-Order summary generator
+- Order summary generator
-Price estimate feature as well
+- Price estimate feature

 There is a brief [presentation here](EventsAndObjects.pdf).